Cloud Control

-Cloud Control was an Australian alternative rock band, originating from the Blue Mountains near Sydney, Australia.
-The band was signed to the Australian record label Ivy League Records, on which they released their first album, Bliss Release.
-They were also signed to Infectious Music in the UK and Europe, Humming Records in Germany, and to Votiv in North America.
+Cloud Control is an Australian alternative rock band, originating from the Blue Mountains near Sydney, Australia.
+For the majority of their initial run, the band was signed to the Australian record label Ivy League Records, on which they released their first album, Bliss Release.
+They were also signed to Infectious Music in the UK and Europe, Humming Records in Germany, and Votiv in North America.
+The band was nominated for several awards in Australia, including two ARIA Music Awards.

-The band supported a number of local and international acts, including Arcade Fire, Vampire Weekend, Supergrass, The Magic Numbers, Yves Klein Blue, The Temper Trap, Last Dinosaurs, Local Natives and Weezer.
-The band were nominated for awards in Australia, including two ARIA Awards.
 The band won the Australian Music Prize on 3 March 2011 for Bliss Release.

+Throughout the 2010s, the band supported a number of local and international acts, including Arcade Fire, Vampire Weekend, Supergrass, The Magic Numbers, Yves Klein Blue, The Temper Trap, Last Dinosaurs, Local Natives and Weezer.